reapmarketing/standish/listing.html.md

 #### <a name="ship"></a>Field 3 Shipping Message

 If present, this value will replace the "Quick Shipping: Ships in about 2 weeks" message with whatever you provide.

+#### <a name="instagram"></a>Field 4 - Instagram Integration

+You can provide a hashtag that will pull in images from instagram.
+The last 3 images from the hashtag will be displayed.

 #### <a name="details"></a>Field 7 - Product Details list